emredurrmus/spring-webflux/README.md

-# 🌐 Spring WebFlux + PostgreSQL Project
+# 🌐 Spring WebFlux Reactive Project

 This project is a reactive backend application built with **Spring WebFlux** and **Java 21**.
 It uses **PostgreSQL** as the database, running inside a Docker container.